Infant cremation policy

 Disposal of metals

-The applicant will be asked to sign a consent form on the Notice of Cremation about the disposal of metals recovered from an individual cremation.
-In the event the applicant wishes to dispose of the metals themselves the applicant will be asked by the funeral director to tick and sign in the designated area on the front page of the Notice of Cremation.
+We will ask the applicant to sign a consent form on the Notice of Cremation about the disposal of metals.
+If the applicant wishes to dispose of the metals themselves, they can tell us on the Notice of Cremation.
+The funeral director will arrange this.

 Record keeping

-All cremations of babies and infants will be registered at the crematorium; with all information as contained in forms and certificates being retained indefinitely.
+All cremations of babies and infants will be registered at the crematorium.
+We will keep all information given in forms and certificates indefinitely.
 This may be in electronic form.

-If ashes are scattered or buried within the grounds of the crematorium the final resting place will be recorded.
-Where ashes are to be collected, the details of any person authorised by the applicant to remove/collect the ashes, and the date on which the ashes were collected will be recorded.
+If ashes are scattered or buried within the grounds of the crematorium, the final resting place will be recorded.

-The policy of this Cremation Authority is designed to provide an audit trail from the receipt of initial funeral instructions to the final disposal of ashes, either by collection from the crematorium or by scattering or burial within the confines of the grounds.
+This policy is designed to provide an audit trail from the receipt of initial funeral instructions to the final disposal of ashes.
+The disposal of ashes is defined as collection from the crematorium, or by scattering or burial within the confines of the grounds.

 If you have any questions or queries about the cremation of your baby, you can speak a member of the crematorium team.